 is crossed or intersected by another road, the said road is deemed and is hereby declared to be dangerous for the use of motor-cars for a distance of two chains on each side of such crossing or intersection.

-13. If at any time the Minister is satisfied that the use of 13.
-If at any time the Minister is satisfied that the use of motor-cars on any bridge or part of the said road would be attended with risk of damage to the bridge or danger to the public, he may by notice prohibit motor traffic along such bridge or any part of the said road.
+13. If at any time the Minister is satisfied that the use of

+13. If at any time the Minister is satisfied that the use of motor-cars on any bridge or part of the said road would be attended with risk of damage to the bridge or danger to the public, he may by notice prohibit motor traffic along such bridge or any part of the said road.
-14. No motor-car shall be driven or operated unless such motor-car is fitted with two independent brakes in good working-order, and of such efficiency that the application of revolving; provided that, in the case of a motor not being a motor-car, this clause shall apply as if instead of two wheels on the same axle one wheel was therein referred to.

-15. No motor-car shall be driven or operated on the said

-road unless such motor-car is fitted with an efficient muffler or silencer, and no such muffler or silencer shall be disconnected from the exhaust, opened or removed, in being driven or operated within fifty yards from any vehicle, horse, or cattle on the said road.
+14. No motor-car shall be driven or operated unless such motor-car is fitted with two independent brakes in good working-order, and of such efficiency that the application of either can cause two of the wheels on the same axle to stop revolving: provided that in the case of a motor not being revolving; provided that, in the case of a motor not being a motor-car, this clause shall apply as if instead of two wheels on the same axle one wheel was therein referred to.
+15. No motor-car shall be driven or operated on the said road unless such motor-car is fitted with an efficient muffler or silencer, and no such muffler or silencer shall be disconnected from the exhaust, opened or removed, in being driven or operated within fifty yards from any vehicle, horse, or cattle on the said road.

-16. Every person in charge of a motor-car during the period 16.
-Every person in charge of a motor-car during the period between sunset and an hour before sunrise shall carry attached to the motor-car a lamp which shall be so constructed and placed as to exhibit a white light in the direction in which such motor-car is proceeding, such light being sufficiently clear and strong to afford adequate means of signalling the approach or position of such motor-car.
-Every such person during such period shall also carry attached to the motor-car a lamp which shall be so constructed and placed as to exhibit a red light in the opposite direction to which the car is proceeding, and green side lights so as to be visible from the opposite ing, and green side lights so as to be visible from the opposite sides of gallies round bends when the motor-car is sideways on to the approaching car or vehicle.
+16. Every person in charge of a motor-car during the period between sunset and an hour before sunrise shall carry period between sunset and an hour before sunrise shall carry attached to the motor-car a lamp which shall be so constructed and placed as to exhibit a white light in the direction in which such motor-car is proceeding, such light being sufficiently clear and strong to afford adequate means of signalling the approach or position of such motor-car.
+Every such person during such period shall also carry attached to the motor-car a lamp which shall be so constructed and placed as to exhibit a red light in the opposite direction to which the car is proceeding, and green side lights so as to be visible from the opposite sides of gullies round bends when the motor-car is sideways on to the approaching car or vehicle.